-Based on our Director Independence Standards, the Board has determined that all persons who have served as directors of our Company at any time since January 1, 2009, other than Mr. Thomas, are independent.
-The Nominating Committee, on behalf of the Board of Directors, reviews any transactions undertaken or relationship existing between the Company and other companies in connection with which any of our directors are affiliated.
+Based on our Director Independence Standards, the Board has affirmatively determined that all persons who have served as directors of our Company at any time since January 1, 2011, other than Messrs.
+Thomas and Boynton, are independent.

-The Board determined that none of these transactions or relationships were material to the Company, the other companies or the subject directors.
+The Nominating Committee, on behalf of the Board of Directors, annually reviews any transactions undertaken or relationship existing between the Company and other companies in connection with which any of our directors are affiliated.
+The Board determined that none of the transactions or relationships identified for 2011 were material to the Company, the other companies or the subject directors.

-Committees Of The Board Of Directors
+Committees of the Board of Directors

-Our Board of Directors has four standing committees, each of which operates under a written charter available in the Investor Relations section of the Company's website at www.rayonier.com.
-As required by NYSE listing standards and SEC rules, all members of the Audit, Compensation and Management Development, and Nominating Committees have been affirmatively determined by the Board to be independent as set forth above.
+As indicated below, our Board of Directors has three standing committees, each of which operates under a written charter available on the Investor Relations section of the Company's website at www.rayonier.com.

+Name of Committee and Members